WillHarnett/my_first_node_project/Step_2/Step_2.md

 - Create a new branch off of main for all of the changes we are going to make in Step_2
 - Add some code to our _indx.js_ file
-- Add 3rd party libraries for debugging and to enforce coding best practices
+- Add 3rd party libraries for debugging, storing environmental variables and to enforce coding best practices
 - Add "_prettier_" to VSCode to auto format our code
 - Add a src folder
 - Add a our first file with code